 Abstract

 Background: The Democratic Republic of Congo (DRC) has been facing outbreaks of VDPV since 2017.
-These wild poliovirus variants are responsible for poliomyelitis, which is in the process of eradication.
+These wild poliovirus variants are responsible for poliomyelitis, which is in the process of being eradicated globally.
 In the following lines, we try to show the evolution of VDPV cases across the country in order to understand their chronological dynamics and seasonal influence.
 Methods: We conducted a cross-sectional study of VDPV notified in the DRC from 2018 to 2023.
 Maps of the spatial dynamics of VDPV cases were produced from attack rates with QGIS® (3.22.8).
 As for temporal dynamics, time series were decomposed and presented in the form of graphs showing the chrono- logical evolution of VDPV cases and their seasonal trend, using R.4.0 soft- ware package.
 Results: A total of 1196 Cases of VDPV types 1, 2 and 3 were recorded in the biological confirmation databases of the INRB and the Ex- panded Program of Immunization during the study period across25 provinc- es.
 The eastern part of the country reporting the most cases.
 The general trend is upwards, with a peak in 2022 of 527 cases, whereas in 2021 there was a notable drop of 31 cases.
 Analysis of the temporal breakdown suggests a seasonal pattern, with peaks between the months of September and Decem- ber, considered being rainy periods in some provinces.
 Conclusion: During the 6 years of our study (2018 - 2023) almost all the Health Zones were hit by